Follow one request through the lock.

 Streamed, never buffered

-SSE responses pass straight through via a tee.
-Tokens reach your app as they're generated, and the body is never fully held in memory.
+SSE streams straight through a tee; the body is never fully held in memory.

 SSE tee